Columbus police shooting 911 caller said someone ‘trying to stab us’ before officer killed knife-swinging teen

 "I understand the outrage and emotion around this incident.
 A teenage girl is dead and she’s dead at the hands of a police officer.
 Under any circumstances, that is a horrendous tragedy.
 But the video shows there is more to this.
 It requires us to pause, take a close look at the sequence of events, and though it is not easy, wait for the facts."

-Columbus police Interim Chief Michael Woods said that he cannot comment on this specific incident, but said that police officers are trained to use deadly force to stop a deadly assault on an officer or third party from happening.
+Columbus interim Police Chief Michael Woods said he cannot comment on this specific incident, but said that police officers are trained to use deadly force to stop a deadly assault on an officer or third party from happening.

 "When officers are faced with someone employing deadly force, deadly force can be the response the officer gives," Woods said Wednesday.